MasterReeve71/BitBurner-Scripts/README.txt

 Don't forget the 'analyze' the target server to find out how much RAM it has and run 'auto-hack.js' using as many threads as possible!

+You should also, of course, use your 'home' RAM to run 'auto-jack.js' using as many scripts as possible, with all four of the easiest target servers (n00dles, foodnstuff, sigma-cosmetics, and joesguns) for hacking, to help build your cash.

 Save up money and upgrade your 'home' RAM until you can run the start script.